Statement

 Bio

-Amrhein's current exhibition, Dystopian Garden, part of the Maltese Diptych Project, is on view at Spazju Kreattiv.
-This will be followed by 3D Blueprint Network: Malta Test Station at MUŻA in Valletta, Malta.
-He participated in the 2020 Ali Youssefi Project residency in Sacramento, CA, and the FBAIR program in Palo Alto, CA, in 2018.
-His work has been exhibited in numerous galleries and museums, including the Spencer Museum of Art (Lawrence, Kansas), Ronald Feldman Gallery (New York, NY), Pierogi Gallery (Brooklyn, NY), Transmitter (Brooklyn, NY), and Honey Ramka (Brooklyn, NY).
-Amrhein's work has garnered reviews in publications such as The New Yorker, The Wall Street International, Ephemera New York City Art and Culture, Timeout Lisboa, and Art News.
+Amrhein's current exhibition, ‘3D Blueprint Network: Malta Test Station,’ on view at MUŻA, concludes his Maltese Diptych Project and is preceded by ‘Dystopian Garden’ at Spazju Kreattiv, both in Malta.
+He has also participated in the 2020 Ali Youssefi Project residency in Sacramento, CA, and the FBAIR program in Palo Alto, CA, in 2018.
+His work has been exhibited at numerous galleries and museums, including the Spencer Museum of Art (Lawrence, Kansas), Ronald Feldman Gallery (New York, NY), Pierogi Gallery (Brooklyn, NY), Transmitter (Brooklyn, NY), and Honey Ramka (Brooklyn, New York).
+Amrhein's work has garnered reviews in publications such as New Yorker, The Wall Street International, Ephemera New York City Art and Culture, The Sacramento Bee, Timeout Lisboa, and Art News.

 Previous